Menu

 Albertine

 You don’t need to be a 19th-century astronomer to appreciate Albertine’s interior decor – though it might help.
 Filled with leather seating, classic wooden paneling, and a ceiling painted like the night sky, complete with an astrological solar system, this bookstore is a delight for anyone who loves stars and the night sky.
+It’s no surprise that this bookstore ranked 9th in the 2025 1000 Libraries Awards’ Top 10 Most Beautiful Book Places in the World.

 Albertine is also notable for having a huge collection of French-language books.
-English-only speakers don’t have to worry, though; aside from the beautiful decor, there is plenty of English literature as well to keep you happy.
+English-only speakers don’t have to worry, though; aside from the beautiful decor, there is plenty of English literature as well.
 The store is in the same building as the Cultural Services of the French Embassy, and you’ll know it immediately by the painstakingly sculpted marble lobby upon entering.
-The whole place is eminently photogenic and a must-visit whether you can speak French or not.
+The whole place is eminently photogenic and a must-visit, whether or not you speak French.

-McNally Jackson Books
+McNally Jackson Books SoHo

 The Drama Book Shop